Middle Township again scraps, reintroduces beach driving ban

-MIDDLE TOWNSHIP — The Township Committee on Monday introduced for the third time an ordinance banning most vehicles from the beaches along the Delaware Bay.
+MIDDLE TOWNSHIP – Township Committee members hope this will be the charm after they introduced for the third time an ordinance banning most vehicles from the beaches along the Delaware Bay.

+On Monday, March 2, committee again introduced the ordinance after a minor amendment to the wording.
 The ordinance was initially introduced Jan.
-22, but that version was scrapped and a new version introduced Feb.
+22, but that version was scrapped and a new version introduced on Feb.
 19, when the ordinance was set for a public hearing and final vote.

-The second version carved out additional exceptions for driving on the beach.
-Municipal employees were always exempt for official business, as were representatives of the U.S. Army Corps of Engineers, but additional exemptions were made for other naturalists and those with aquaculture licenses, such as those with oyster beds along the beach.
+Instead, the new version carved out additional exceptions for driving on the beach.
+Municipal employees were always exempt for official business, as were representatives of the Army Corps of Engineers, but for the second introduction, exemptions were made for other naturalists and exemptions for those with aquaculture licenses such as those with oyster beds along the beach.

-MIDDLE TOWNSHIP — Township officials still want to keep drivers off the beaches along the De…

-“We’ve had so many problems with flawed ordinances, it’s worth the time to do it right,” Mayor Tim Donohue said after Monday's meeting.
+“We’ve had so many problems with flawed ordinances, it’s worth the time to do it right,” said Mayor Tim Donohue after the March 2 meeting.

 The newest version of the ordinance retains the exceptions for township employees, those with aquaculture licenses and representatives of the Army Corps of Engineers and the state Department of Environmental Protection.

-The final vote is now planned for April 6, following public comment.
+The final vote is now planned for April 6, following a chance for public comment at that meeting.
 If approved, the new ordinance would be in place by the summer.
-It sets a $500 fine for the first violation and $1,000 for subsequent violations.
+It sets a $500 fine for the first violation, and a fine of $1,000 for subsequent violations.

-MIDDLE TOWNSHIP — A manatee carcass washed up Sunday on a Delaware Bay beach in the Del Have…

-At previous meetings, Donohue said the ordinance came about because people driving onto township beaches were damaging the dunes and the beaches themselves, and would occasionally get stuck in the soft sand.
+At previous meetings, Donohue said the ordinance came about because people driving onto township’s beaches were doing damage to dunes and the beaches themselves, and would occasionally get stuck in the soft sand.

 The beaches will remain open to pedestrians, although some sections are closed each spring for the protection of migrating birds that stop along the bay to feast on horseshoe crab eggs.
 If approved, the ordinance would keep most cars, trucks, ATVs, motorcycles and golf carts off the bay beaches in the township.